yousefjnm/Project1/Ansible/README.md

 The playbooks can be ran all together by instead calling the Master.yml file.

+Note: once you have cloned the repo or copied the files make sure to rename the env file to .env

 # Playbook processes

 The first playbook will install the necessary software and configure the webserver.